ngdoseo/ngseo/README.md

 1. You can *build* your app, the server and client bundles [build](#build) The options for the build will be picked from angular.json and only using one command
-       `npm run ssr:build`

-2. You can *serve* your server side app as you would normally ng serve, now here behind the scenes we are building on --watch mode, webpacking and serving with the command    `npm run ssr:serve
+       `npm run ssr:client -- --build` or for universal rendering `npm run ssr:server -- --build`

-3. You can automatizally route scraping your own app to create a routes file with `npm run ssr:spider`
+2. You can automatizally route scraping your own app to create a routes file with
+`npm run ssr:client -- --spider` or for universal rendering `npm run ssr:server -- --spider`

-4. You can with the command  with `npm run ssr:seo` SEO-ing your app whether you have a server side sendered `--server` or a client `--client`
+3. You can with the command  with `npm run ssr:client -- --add-seo` or for universal rendering `npm run ssr:server -- --sadd-seo`
+ SEO-ing your app whether you have a server side rendered.

+4. You can automatizally make your app a prerender static site file with
+`npm run ssr:client -- --static` or for universal rendering `npm run ssr:server -- --static`

-5. You can make your app deploy ready with one command `npm run ssr:deploy`
+5. You can automatizally ake your app a prerender static site and spin a express server with
+`npm run ssr:client -- --express` or for universal rendering `npm run ssr:server -- --express`

 ## Building a Server Side Rendered App

-The command  `npm run ssr:build` will launch two parallell builds , the normal client side build `ng build` with the same options as
+The command  `npm run ssr:platform -- --build` will launch two parallell builds , the normal client side build `ng build` with the same options as

 ### Status
 ✅ Command Structure